raspberrypilearning/beating-heart/en/step_5.md

 --- /task ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">Maggie Aderin-Pocock</span> is a space scientist who has worked on lots of electronic gadgets including telescope accessories, a handheld landmine detector and instruments that have been sent to space to gather data to help understand climate change.
-As a teenager, Maggie couldn't afford a good telescope so she went to a class where she could make her own telescope using electronics, code and glass grinding to make lenses.
+<span style="color: #0faeb0">Maggie Aderin-Pocock</span> is a space scientist who has worked on lots of electronic gadgets including telescope accessories, a handheld landmine detector, and instruments that have been sent to space to gather data to help understand climate change.
+As a teenager, Maggie couldn't afford a good telescope so she went to a class where she could make her own telescope using electronics, code, and glass grinding to make lenses.
 Is there a gadget you would like to make?</p>

 --- task ---